lorin/booknotes/How-To-Read-A-Book.md

    suspend judgment" (pp142-143).
 10. When you disagree, do so reasonably, and not disputatiously or contentiously. (p145)
+11. Respect the difference between knowledge and more personal opinion, by giving reasons for any critical judgment you have. (p150)

 Rules summarized on p95, p120, p135.